tevendale/ShowFitFile/readme.markdown

 ### ShowFitFile

 This plugin allows you to add a map and summary exercise data from a .fit (Flexible and Interoperable Data Transfer) file.
 The maps are generated using leafletJS with the map tiles provided by OpenStreetMap.
+THe plugin inclides a shortcode and Gutenberg Block version.

 ## Usage

 ![Sample](/images/SuieMap.png)

+### Block

+Add the ShowFitFile Block to your post.
+It will initially show a map of central London.

+Click on the blue button below the map to select or upload a .fit file.
+After a few seconds, your file ill be displayed.

+The sidebar contains various options for controlling the look and interactivity of the map.

+### Shortcode

 Upload the .fit file to your Media Library, then simply create a map from the file by adding the following ShortCode to your post: